Title

 Abstract

 This study investigates the effects of shareholdings on the relationship between accounting quality and trade credit in Japan.
 It focuses on cross-sectional and stable shareholdings, which are well-known features of Japanese corporate governance, as a private information-sharing system.
-The relationships between cross- and stable shareholdings, accounting quality, and trade credit are tested.
-The results show that the trade credit of customers without either cross- or stable shareholdings increases with accounting quality, and in most cases, such shareholdings weaken the relationship between accounting quality and trade credit.
+The relationships among cross- and stable shareholdings, accounting quality, and trade credit are tested.
+The results indicate that the trade credit of customers without either cross- or stable shareholdings increases with accounting quality, and in most cases, such shareholdings weaken the relationship between accounting quality and trade credit.
 These findings suggest that close ties to cross- and stable shareholders reduce the importance of accounting information through sharing private information.

 Keywords

-Trade credit; Accounting quality; Cross-shareholdings; Stable shareholdings
+Accounting quality; Cross-shareholdings; Stable shareholdings; Trade credit

 JEL Classification